ClaudiaRojasSoto/Hello_World/README.md

 ### Usage

-To run the project, execute the following command:
+To start the project, run the following command:

+npm start

 <!--
 Example command: